jackdoe/ai-to-duck/README.md

 The other option is to install developer version of firefox and then enable xpinstall.signatures.required in about:config and then you can create a zip and install unsigned extension.

-Or you could upload the extension to addons.mozilla.org which requires you to setup 2fa and etc (which even though is reasonable, is quite a pain for this).
+Or you could upload the extension to addons.mozilla.org which requires you to setup an account with 2fa and etc (which even though is reasonable, is quite a pain for this).

 ### The code was 100% written by Opus 4.1, and was completely unchecked by a human, use at your own risk.